derivia/study-notes/notes/WEB.md

 * [ ] [dev.to - Understanding SQL Server Deadlocks](https://dev.to/integerman/understanding-sql-server-deadlocks-2ej6)

 #### Precedence graph

-Learn how to create a precedence graph to test for conflict serializability of a schedule.

 * [ ] [Wikipedia - Precedence graph](https://en.wikipedia.org/wiki/Precedence_graph)
 * [ ] [Youtube - How to draw a precedence graph](https://www.youtube.com/watch?v=U3SHusK80q0)